Programs: Fonkoze

 Why We Invested in Fonkoze

-By supporting access to capital and business development services needed to build a vibrant private sector, Clinton Bush Haiti Fund's grant to Fonkoze reflects our commitment to creating economic opportunity by supporting small and growing businesses.
+By supporting access to capital and business development services needed to build a vibrant private sector, Clinton Bush Haiti Fund's grant to Fonkoze reflected our commitment to creating economic opportunity by supporting small and growing businesses.

 Transforming Lives and Livelihoods